 |Sometimes you will see little currents in the straw as one type/color of liquid passes another.|

 This week I challenged them to apply the information that they have learned to create four distinct layers in straw cylinders using only colored water and salt.
-The ocean is made up of layers of water of different densities.
-Cold water is denser than warm water, water with salt is denser than fresh water.
-The more closely packed the molecules in a substance, the denser the substance.

 |Please excuse the messiness of our school table.|

 I usually clean it off after every activity, but has been one of those crazy weeks for us.

 - a package of food coloring